Wizcorp/git-signed/Readme.md

   2. That no one cant impersonate you and try to add commits to a codebase

 However, getting started with commit signing is often a tedious process.
-Many developers still do not sign their commits despite both GitHub and Gitlab promoting its use.
+Many developers still do not sign their commits despite both GitHub and GitLab promoting its use.

 Also, without having imported the public key of collaborators on the project, you will not be able to confirm that their commits are indeed signed.
 This means that locally